Affordable housing among striking Chicago teachers’ demands

 “Affordable housing is a critical issue that affects residents across Chicago, and everyone’s voices need to be heard during this process,” Lightfoot said.

-One possible solution would be for the city to lift the requirement that teachers, like police officers, firefighters and other city employees live in Chicago which few other large districts require.
-But Bruno said doing that could create new problems — starting with an exodus of teaches who decide once they move to the suburbs they would rather work closer to home.
+One possible solution would be for the city to lift the requirement that teachers, like police officers, firefighters and other city employees, live in Chicago.
+But Bruno said doing that could create new problems — starting with an exodus of teachers who decide once they move to the suburbs they would rather work closer to home.
+Few other large districts have similar requirements.

 In California, where the cost of housing in and around cities such as San Francisco is far higher than Chicago, school districts in well-to-do communities have built housing projects for teachers.
 California passed a law three years ago that makes it easier for school districts to create affordable housing for teachers, prompting a surge of projects.